Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Common Transmission Methods

 A cat with an upper respiratory infection is not a happy camper.
-It will have severe bouts of sneezing for the first day or two followed by inflammed watery eyes often affected by conjunctivitis, a watery nasal discharge and a nice fever on top of that to make matters worse.
-Because the infection affects the nose, most cats will likely lose their sense of smell and therefore, they will lose their appetite, refusing food.
-As days go by, the watery nasal discharge will thicken becoming purulent and sticky.
-The cat may resort to opening their mouths at this point in a reasonable attempt to breathe better.
+It will have severe bouts of sneezing for the first day or two and its eyes, especially if affected by conjunctivitis, will become inflamed and watery.
+Watery nasal discharge and a nice fever on top of that make matters even worse.
+Because the infection affects the nose, most cats will likely lose their sense of smell and, in turn, lose their appetite.
+Refusing food is not uncommon in cats with URIs.
+As days go by, the watery nasal discharge will thicken and become purulent and sticky.
+The cat may resort to opening its mouth at this point in an attempt to breathe better.

-Because upper respiratory infection in cats are due to different strains of viruses accompanying symptoms may vary.
-Typically cats affected by the Herpes virus may develop also a cough and/or corneal ulcers and cats affected by Calicivirus may develop also several ulcers in the mouth and/or limping.
+Because upper respiratory infections in cats may be the results of different strains of viruses, accompanying symptoms may vary.
+Typically, cats affected by the Herpes virus may develop a cough and/or corneal ulcers, and cats affected by Calicivirus may develop several ulcers in the mouth and/or limping.
 Regardless of the cause, most cases seem to recover spontaneously within 7–10 days.
 However, cats with a lowered immune system or kittens may be prone to complications that may even turn fatal if not treated effectively.

 Treatment of Upper Respiratory Infections in Cats

 While most cats may recover spontaneously within 7–10 days, kittens and cats with compromised immune systems may need assistance from a veterinarian.
 These are cats that are becoming malnourished from the lack of appetite and dehydrated from the substantial fluid loss resulting from the copious nasal discharge.